1877

 NOTE: This newspaper clipping has not been digitized.
 See the microfilm (P-245) or photocopy (Ms. S-56) for access to this item.

-List of Native American names and English translations.
+List of Native American names with English translations, [1877]

 NOTE: The size of this drawing, the orientation of the lined paper, and the separations along the fold lines indicate that this page was folded and inserted into the sketch book.